Mohammad-Adnan1/Coffee-Sales-Analysis-MySQL-Power-BI/README.md

 1. Clone or download this repository
 2. Open `.sql` files in **MySQL** to view queries and logic
 3. Open `.pbix` file in **Power BI** to explore the dashboard
-4. Use slicers (Month, Store, Category) to dynamically analyze performance
+4. Use slicers Month to dynamically analyze performance

 ---